Nuvorix/glossary-plugin/README.md

 ## Known Bugs or Errors

 - **Tooltip Overflow**:
-  On mobile devices, if the tooltip word is positioned too far to the right, it may become a long vertical text box instead of displaying correctly.
+  If the tooltip word is positioned too far to the right, it may become a long vertical text box instead of displaying correctly.

 ## How and Why This Plugin Was Created